codyaray/judgeme/README.md

 items, or _Artifacts_, for other people to like or dislike.
 JudgeMe provides two modalities for users to express their approval: web and sms.

+### Research Purpose

+JudgeMe explores the social dynamics behind user preferences through a three-step process:

+1. A user expresses their approval (or disapproval) for an artifact
+2. The application reveals other peoples' preferences and prompts the user to reconsider their initial preference
+3. The user can optionally change their preference

+JudgeMe provides support for contextual preference expression through both modalities, overlaying the social aggregate selection with an immediate dynamic re-evaluation prompt.

 ### Web Interface

 The web interface provides a simple display for users to click a thumbs-up or thumbs-down icon for a particular artifact.
 The images are then replaced by the number of users selecting each (e.g., 504 Likes, 372 Dislikes).
+After these aggregate preferences are shown, a modal dialogue prompts the user to either "Keep It" or "Change It" (their preference).
 There are two distinct use cases:

 - POS-like device, where the artifact's page is pre-loaded on the screen
 - mobile browser, where a visitor snaps a QR code linking direct to artifact's page